-A120.
-As explained in paragraph A69, not all business risks give rise to risks of material misstatement, whether due to error or fraud.
+A124.
+As explained in paragraph A71, not all business risks give rise to risks of material misstatement, whether due to error or fraud.
 In understanding how management and those charged with governance have identified business risks relevant to the preparation of the financial statements, and decided about actions to address those risks, matters the auditor may consider include how management or, as appropriate, those charged with governance, has done the following:

-- Specified the entity's objectives with sufficient precision and clarity to enable the identification and assessment of the risks relating to the objectives - Identified the risks to achieving the entity's objectives and analyzed the risks as a basis for determining how the risks should be managed - Considered the potential for fraud when considering the risks to achieving the entity's objectives32
+- Specified the entity's objectives with sufficient precision and clarity to enable the identification and assessment of the risks relating to the objectives - Identified the risks to achieving the entity's objectives and analyzed the risks as a basis for determining how the risks should be managed - Assessed changes that could significantly affect the system of internal control - Considered the potential for fraud when considering the risks to achieving the entity's objectives40 management has identified or that have been brought to its attention, or classes of transactions, account balances, or disclosures for which a risk of fraud is likely to exist.

-A121.
-Paragraph 22 of this proposed SAS requires the auditor to obtain an understanding of the entity's process for identifying business risks.
-AU-C section 24033 requires the auditor to make inquiries of management regarding, among other things, management's process for identifying, responding to, and monitoring the risks of fraud in the entity, including any specific risks of fraud that management has identified or that have been brought to its attention, or classes of transactions, account balances, or disclosures for which a risk of fraud is likely to exist.
+A125.
+Paragraph 22 of this SAS requires the auditor to obtain an understanding of the entity's process for identifying business risks.
+AU-C section 24041 requires the auditor to make inquiries of management regarding, among other things, management's process for identifying, responding to, and monitoring the risks of fraud in the entity, including any specific risks of fraud that

-A122.
+A126.
 The auditor may consider the implications of such business risks for the preparation of the entity's financial statements and other aspects of its system of internal control.